norcams/docs-enduser/docs/known-issues.rst

 -------------------------

 When selecting region and project, use the dropdown menu to the top left beside the logo.
-Do not attempt to use the dropdown menu in the upper left corner.
+Do not attempt to use the dropdown menu in the upper right corner.

 .. image:: images/dash-regions.png